America Finds Its Diplomatic Footing: Establishing a Consular Network

 Franklin, September 1780: “I wish…that a Consul General may soon be appointed, for this Kingdom: it would ease me of abundance of troublesome business to which I am not equal, and which interferes with my more important functions.”

-The difficulty lay in the fact that the wartime government back home did not yet have an appointed person designated to be responsible for foreign affairs, so representatives abroad did not have an advocate in Congress.
+The difficulty lay in the fact that the wartime government back home did not yet have an appointed person responsible for foreign affairs, so representatives abroad did not have an advocate in Congress.
 There was also a lack of practical knowledge; few persons in government had any idea how to organize their representation abroad.
-Franklin said as much in a private letter to the French Foreign Minister, Charles Gravier, Comte de Vergennes, in 1780: "I received the Letter your Excellency did me the Honour of Writing to me...on the Appointment of Consuls.—I have not yet received any Orders or Instructions from the Congress relating to that Object...as the Office of Consul has not been heretofore in use in America,,,they may therefore not be so well acquainted with the usual functions and powers of such an officer in Europe."
+Franklin said as much in a private letter to the French Foreign Minister, Charles Gravier, Comte de Vergennes, in 1780: "I received the Letter your Excellency did me the Honour of Writing to me...on the Appointment of Consuls.—I have not yet received any Orders or Instructions from the Congress relating to that Object...as the Office of Consul has not been heretofore in use in America...they may therefore not be so well acquainted with the usual functions and powers of such an officer in Europe."

 Eventually the Continental Army’s need for supplies drove Congress to pay attention to Franklin’s repeated requests.
 A committee proposed the appointment of a Consul in October 1780 and Congress acted that same day.